HasanMothaffar/Sharekni-Backend/README.md

 The app's data is stored in a MYSQL database.
 You can configure it from the `.env` file.

+### Debugging

+Note that in the .env file, there's a field called `APP_DEBUG` that is set to `true` by default.
+Only set it to `false` if you want to mock a production environment.

 ## Goals

 This app demonstrates our understanding of REST APIS through some basic features: